-Development footprint
+Development envelope / footprint

-means the area of land to be developed inclusive of dwellings and all other associated infrastructure including but not limited to roads, driveway, waste water systems, landscaping, asset protection zones, phone and electricity connection.
+means an area of land inclusive of all existing or proposed buildings and other associated infrastructure including but not limited to roads, driveways, waste water systems, landscaping, bushfire protection zones, ecological setbacks, other development setbacks and easements for telephone, electricity and other services.
+It does not include lands retained for extensive agriculture or nature conservation.